-E-mail etiquette and content
+E-mail and Instant Messaging etiquette and content

-E-mail is a vital business tool, but often lapses inappropriately into an informal means of communication and should therefore be used with great care and discipline.
+E-mail and instant messaging (IM) are vital business tools, but often lapses inappropriately into an informal means of communication and should therefore be used with great care and discipline.

-The Foundation's e-mail facility is intended to promote effective communication within the business on matters relating to the Foundation's business activities and access to the Foundation's e-mail facility is provided for work purposes only.
+The Foundation's e-mail and IM facilities are intended to promote effective communication within the business on matters relating to the Foundation's business activities and access to the Foundation's e-mail and IM facilities are provided for work purposes only.